kafelka/node-hello-world-exercise/README.md

 ### 2. Fix the index script
 Have a look at index.js.
 Try to use it by running 'node index.js' on the commad line.

-You will notice that the script is completely broken, because it is missing most of its code; your first task is to fix it so that it works.
+You will notice that the script is completely broken, because it is missing most of its code, and one of the values is wrong.
+Your first task is to fix it so that it works.

 You will find the [official documentation](https://www.w3schools.com/nodejs/nodejs_http.asp) useful in completing this task